rhjacobsen/CN_workshops/Workshops/1/README.md

 ```

 ## Part 1: IPv4 Configuration and Address Resolution
-The objective of these experiments is to configure the network with IPv4 addresses statically and automatically using the Dynamic Host Configuration Protocol (DHCP), and observe the behaviour of the ARP and ICMP protocols.
+The objective of these experiments is to configure the network with IPv4 addresses using static and dynamic address configuration applying the Dynamic Host Configuration Protocol (DHCP), and observe the behaviour of the ARP and ICMP protocols.
 DHCP can be used to configure more than just IP-addresses, but for simplicity this will not be covered in this workshop.

 The experiments consists of the following steps.
 When asked to fill in information, do so before continuing to the next step.